-With John Lewis Classic Home Insurance you're covered for accidents such as putting your foot through the ceiling while you’re in the loft.
+John Lewis Premier Cover provides Accidental Damage Cover for buildings so you're protected against accidents such as putting your foot through the ceiling while you’re in the loft.

 Q. What about damage caused by other people, like removal men?

-A. If you have John Lewis Classic Home Insurance and you’re moving house, if you’ve brought in a professional removal company, then yes, you’ll be covered for any accidental damage they cause within the home.
-Jewellery is not included in this and china, glass and porcelain is only covered if it’s been packed by professional removal contractors.
+A. With John Lewis Premier Cover, if you’re moving house and you’ve bought in a professional removal company, we provide cover for accidental damage they may cause within the home.
+China, glass and porcelain is only covered if it’s been packed by professional removal contractors.

 A. Use this checklist to make sure you’re getting the right level of cover: